IPBee/blockchain/README.md

 1. Open Smart Contract write methods on [Polygonscan][2]
 2. Click `Connect to Web3` to connect to Metamask wallet
-3. Use `register` method with document hash as parameter.
+3. Use `register` method with document hash as first parameter and valid until as [unix timestamp][4] (`0` means unlimited) as second parameter.
    Document hash example: `0xe4142e56e449251d27732d585248d507994e400fc19184ce6158f1263cdc9e11`
 4. Press `Write` button
 5. Approve transaction in Metamask
 6. Press `View your transaction` button and wait until transaction finish.
 Sometimes you need to reload browser page after some seconds
-7. Check transaction fee, should be less than $0.01
+7. Check transaction fee, should be less than `$0.01`
 8. Switch to Logs tab
-9. You should see `Registered` event with document hash in Topic 1
+9. You should see `Registered` event with document hash in Topic 1 and valid until in Topic 2

 ### Check on Polygonscan